bodoni/font/README.md

 # Font [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![Build][build-img]][build-url]

-The package provides a parser for fonts.
+The package provides a builder and parser for fonts.

 ## [Example]